Control-D-Inc/ctrld/docs/config.md

 `rules` is the list of domain rules within the policy.
 Domain can be either FQDN or wildcard domain.

 - Type: array of rule
 - Required: no
 - Default: []

+### macs:
+`macs` is the list of mac rules within the policy.
+Mac address value is case-insensitive.

+- Type: array of macs
+- Required: no
+- Default: []